Inference of Binary Regime Models with Jump Discontinuities

 \section{Conclusion}

 \noi In this paper, we have devised a test statistic, which is suitable for inference of the switching in diffusion term when the process has nontrivial jump discontinuities.
 More importantly, the jump detection is significantly accurate whereas the procedure is computationally inexpensive.
 This paper extends the scope of investigation significantly which was introduced in \cite{DG19}.
 In \cite{DG19}, only the continuous path regime switching models were considered for inference.
 Furthermore, the approach used in \cite{DG19} only works to infer the special case of binary regime where the low volatility regime occurs with low probability(LVLP).
 The approach adopted here is applicable for both types of binary regime switching models, namely low volatility with low probability or high volatility with low probability.
 Moreover, we have considered some historical data of Indian sectorial indices and performed the inference, developed in this paper.
-The paper is written for a very broad class of readers by eliminating several technical jargon but by keeping mathematical rigor.
-The authors are also keen to produce a Python package of the inference technique those developed in this paper, can be accessed from \href{https://github.com/SharanRajani/BinaryRegimeModelTesting}{https://github.com/SharanRajani/BinaryRegimeModelTesting}.
+All Python codes, used in this paper, can be accessed from \href{https://github.com/SharanRajani/BinaryRegimeModelTesting}{https://github.com/SharanRajani/BinaryRegimeModelTesting}.

 For inference of switching parameters we have maximized a proximity measure.
 In principle, maximisation of the proximity measure can be performed by various different algorithms.
 The algorithm that we have used is the direct method.
 In this method the computational complexity increases exponentially with the dimension of the domain.
 On the other hand that is linear for a gradient descent algorithm.
 The use of gradient descent becomes more relevant when the number of states is more than two.
 In future, with the help of gradient descent, we aim to develop inference of ternary regime switching models with the presence of jump discontinuities.